wyne-ybanez/personal-portfolio-master/TESTING.md

 ## Validators

 ### W3Schools HTML Validator

+- During testing, I had trouble passing this validator as I was using the 'headers' within a `section` tag incorrectly.
+I have changed <`section`> into <`div`> instead in order to pass the validator tests.

 Here are the [results](https://validator.w3.org/nu/?doc=https%3A%2F%2Fwyne-ybanez.github.io%2Fpersonal-portfolio-master%2F)

 ### W3Schools CSS Validator

+- There are multiple CDN's that I use which is causing this validator to find errors and issue warnings.

 Here are the [results](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fwyne-ybanez.github.io%2Fpersonal-portfolio-master%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)

 ## Further Testing

--   The Website was tested on Google Chrome, Firefox, Microsoft Edge and Safari browsers.
+-   The Website was tested on Google Chrome and Safari browsers.
 -   The Website was viewed on the specified testing devices such as Desktop, Laptop, iPad, iPhone 5, SE 6, 7, 8 and iPhone X using Chrome Developer Tools.
 -   Links were tested repeatedly.
 -   Friends and family members were asked to review the website, its content and the user experience overall.